Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 **Mog Hill and Mafaton**: These are largely similar districts; wealthy but otherwise uninteresting.
 A few of the larger manors have dedicated mooring posts for aerostats or dirigibles.

+**Rim**: a prosperous neighbourhood, Rim is defined by its wide streets and stuccoed houses, though today there are some crumbling blocks behind the grand facades.
+Residents might find pleasure by rowing on the Canker, an activity that is only possible on the section of the river here - west of the strange chymical and thaumaturgic wastes deposited by the businesses of Brock Marsh.

 **Salacus Fields**: A place of fashion and the fashionable, poets and pamphleteers, and the latest breed of junkies.
 Its residents delight in the scandalous and the outré, and the district is crowded with tea-houses and bars.
 Clothes here are bright and artistic, and it is a fine place for romance.
 The artists vary from the wealthiest, with their patrons and lucrative city contracts, to the conventially successful.
 Many of the artists are xenians working with golem-magic (common among the vodyanoi), or khepri gland-artists.
 Its reputation for dissendence and radical artistry is slowly becoming just that at, with richer students and the rebellious sons of businessmen pushing many of the harder radicals into Howl Barrow.
 Salacus Fields is slowly gentrifying, much to the horror of its older residents.

 ---

+*Middle Class Districts*

+**Barrackham**: Once a much richer district, Barrackham is now faded, and the money has mostly gone elsewhere.
+There are still grand estates, but compared to the luxury of Flag Hill and Mafaton, the suburbia of Barrackham is shabby, and the bricks of its manors are cracked and peeling.

+**Canker Wedge**: Less than two miles from the centre of the city, Canker Wedge is a different world.
+Low, quiet streets and modest housing, small apologetic parks, frumpy churches and halls, offices with false fronts and façades in a cacophony of muted styles; stunted oaks and darkwoods hide the architecture’s failings.
+On days off, residents of Canker Wedge can be found visiting its zoo or rowing the waters of the Canker for pleasure, an unthinkable pastime further south.

+**Gallmarch and Serpolet**: Gallmarch and Serpolet are middle-class suburbs.
+Far from the city's centre, they are quiet and dull, and their residents walk the streets mostly unmolested.

+**Pelorus Fields**: a 'respectable' district, the Three Quills Party might find some of its richer supporters here.

+**Spit Hearth**: a relatively upmarket district, Spit Hearth is the home to three booming 'industries'.

+Between the Crow and Spit Hearth, there is an upmarket redlight district, for those with particular and particularly depraved taste.
+Whilst cheap, quick sex is easily bought in Dog Fenn, the city's more central hub is home to more exotic, horrific and expensive pleasures - Remade designed for sex work, races from foreign lands possessing particularly fetishised anatomies.

+Where the borough meets the river, subterranean punishment factories emit wails of pain, sometimes, and hastily smothered screams.
+But for the sake of its public face, Spit Hearth is able to ignore that hidden economy with only a slight show of distaste.

+For centuries, alongside the most depraved aspects of the city, Spit Hearth has been a haven for dissenting churches and religious societies.
+Its walls are held together with the paste from a thousand mouldering posters advertising theological debates and discussions.
+The monks and nuns of peculiar contemplative sects walk the streets hurriedly, avoiding eye contact.
+Dervishes and hieronomers argue on corners.

+---
-*Ghettoes and Slums*
+*Poor Districts and Slums*

 While every rich district flaunts its wealth in its own special way, poor districts tend to show the same signs of poverty everywhere, although they are still quite distinguishable for natives.
 The slums are everywhere in the city, from the rotting bricks of Badside to the wreckage of Dog Fenn to the slumping hillside shanties of St. Jabber's Mound - constantly threatening to slide into the next district down whenever a storm washes out the slopes.
-Echomire can at least boast its docks and Flyside about its militia tower, but the slum-industrial khepri ghetto of Creekside and many others have nothing to recommend them.
+Echomire can at least boast its docks and Flyside its militia tower, but the mean, poor streets of Murkside, Raven's Gate, Stoneshell, Chimer and others have nothing to recommend them.

+**Aspic**: a busy, lively district, Aspic is filled with all of the city's races and peoples.
+Its residents are the poor, but pockets of more middle-class and even rich individuals can be found.
+Whilst rubbish is often piled on street corners, much of Aspic is pleasant and leafy, with bayan-fringed thoroughfares running through it.
+It's most notable feature is Aspic Bazaar - a vast open-air market that sells everything from trinkets and clothes, to drugs, pets, and fortune-tellings.
+The rows upon rows of merchandise converge upon the centre of the bazaar like the spokes of a vast wheel.
+Scams and pickpockets run rampant: *let the buyer beware*.

+**Badside**: hovels and slum houses crowd Badside - rotting brick-mulch sinks down into the earth.
+There was once an attempt to replicate the Kelltree docks in Badside, but all that remains now is three massive stinking troughs of malarial slime, their surfaces broken with half-sunk wrecks and twisted girders.

 **Bonetown**: Named after the Ribs that arch over it so prominently, Bonetown is a shabby place where little good lives.
 A syncretic mesh of industrialism and cross-bred architecture, urban scrubland, shantytowns, and abandoned docklands line the river shore littered with thick-stemmed weeds.
 Unbenownst to most, the crimelord Mr Motley keeps his base of operations in Bonetown.
 The district is joined to Brock Marsh by Danechi's Bridge over the Canker.